youyinnn/XAI_PROJECT/README.md

 The second command will extract 30000 randomly shuffled data from all the data(out of 6.6 million data).

+#### Extract data which labeled by arxiv

+Semantic scholar only give the top categories about the very base subject of the paper:

+- Computer Science
+- Physics
+- ...

+and there are almost 6.6 millions testable records related to "Computer Science".

+Say we have 10000 data and a query "machine learning" as input to the s2search.
+A more likely outcome is that only 3000 scores are valid scores.

+For better s2search score computing, we should **narrow the topic** of the input data to the same topic of the input query.

+Hence we use the second level categories defined by arxiv: https://arxiv.org/category_taxonomy.

+Extract the data by the following steps:

+1. **Create database index**

+   Create database index first!

+   Use command:

+    ```bash
+    python main.py create-s2-index
+    ```

+2. **Extract all data or randomly pick amount of data**

+   1. To extract all:

+       ```bash
+       python main.py arxiv-s2-data-extract [second_cate_name]
+       ```

+       E.g.

+       ```bash
+       python main.py arxiv-s2-data-extract csai
+       ```

+       will then extract all data which have `cs.AI` label on arxiv to location `data_process/data/s2_sample/completed_s2_arxiv_csai_all_.data`.

+   1. To extract certain amount of data randomly:

+       ```bash
+       python main.py arxiv-s2-data-extract-rand [second_cate_name] [amount]
+       ```

+       E.g.

+       ```bash
+       python main.py arxiv-s2-data-extract-rand csai 1000
+       ```

+       will then extract 1000 data randomly which have `cs.AI` label on arxiv to location `data_process/data/s2_sample/completed_s2_arxiv_csai_rand_1000_0x2b68d8c1_.data`.

 ## Feature Masking

 ### Feature Masking